-The best thing to do is to get yourself a STARTER pack with information on starting up from your STARTERCENTER NRW.
+The best thing to do is to get yourself basic information on starting up from your STARTERCENTER NRW.
 The STARTERCENTER NRW also offers seminars and personal consultations that provide you with information on the opportunities, risks and consequences of running your own business.
 This is where you will also find out about the interesting events that are taking place near you.
 In addition, you can always look at the STARTERCENTER NRW Facebook page to find out about upcoming trade fairs and other events in Germany.

 Quote Carsten Widera-Trombach, online game developer